malgorzatapalewicz/AWS-IAM-Role/Malgorzata_Palewicz_AWS_IAM/README.md

 - Includes unit tests to cover various scenarios and edge cases.

 ### Additional Notes
-When running the application, you may encounter an error message:
-"One or more resources in the policy contain a single *." because 'Resource' field contains a single asterisk
+The program should throw an error message: "One or more resources in the policy contain a single *." because the 'Resource' field contains a single asterisk.
 ### Usage

 1. Navigate to the project directory: